-We’ve all seen investment decisions that defy logic, made by the most brilliant minds and investors in the world.
-Research shows that our financial decisions are influenced by our psychological biases.
-Let’s explore the most common psychological biases in the financial markets.
-First of all, let’s define what are psychological biases and how important they in investment.
+We’ve all witnessed logic-defying investment decisions made by the world’s most brilliant minds and investors.
+Scientific research shows that our financial decisions are influenced by our psychological biases.
+Let’s take a closer look at the most common psychological biases in the financial markets.

 The most common psychological biases